Gruyères: Geography

 Gruyères is 810 m above sea level, 4.5 km south-south-east of the district capital Bulle.
-The historical town is placed on top of an isolated hill north of the alps, in the foothills of mount Moléson.
-It is also the location where the Saane river (French name: Sarine) leaves the Fribourg alps.
+The historical town is placed on top of an isolated hill north of the Alps, in the foothills of Mount Moléson.
+It is also the location where the Saane River (French name: Sarine) leaves the Fribourg alps.

-The area of the municipality comprises a section of the Saane valley and of the Fribourg alps.
-The central part of the area is the plains of Alluvial (690 m above sea level) next to the alps, between Gruyères and Broc, from which the hill of Gruyères rises to 828 m above sea level.
+The area of the municipality comprises a section of the Saane/Sarine Valley and of the Fribourg Alps.
+The central part of the area is the alluvial plains (690 m above sea level) next to the Alps, between Gruyères and Broc, from which the hill of Gruyères rises to 828 m above sea level.
 From the west, the brook Trême meets the Saane.
 East of the Saane, the municipality area ends in a small corner, bordered by the ridges of Dent de Broc (1829 m above sea level) in the north and Dent du Chamois (1830 m above sea level) in the south, ending at the valley of Motélon.
 The two peaks with their saddle between them are a popular subject for photographs of Gruyères.

 Southwest of Gruyères, the municipality comprises most of the catchment area of the brook Albeuve, which originates on the flanks of mount Moléson.
 The top of mount Moléson is the highest point of the municipality, reaching 2002 m above sea level.
 West of the Moléson, the densely wooded right valley side of the Trême and the terrace of La Part Dieu belong to Gruyères.